30+ Pincer Grasp Activities: The Ultimate DIY Fine Motor Guide

 - Go on a nature hunt collecting seeds and other small treasures from the ground

-- Using play dough, modeling clay, or thera-putty make a snake and roll out small balls to pinch using the pincer grasp
+- Using play dough, modeling clay, thera-putty, or Sweet Treats Resistance Putty make a snake and roll out small balls to pinch using the pincer grasp

 - Using a clothes pin, pick up small items such as cotton balls or pom poms or even wadded up paper.